 Heather Holdsworth (MA(SFD) DipTh BEd(Hons)) is a Bible teacher, lecturer, artist and enjoyer of deep conversations over tea with friends.
 Her focus is on the subject of Spiritual Formation and Discipleship for people of all ages.
 After graduating with a degree in education, she taught in… Read more

 Eric L. Johnson is professor of Christian Psychology at Houston Baptist University, serving in the Gideon Institute of Christian Psychology & Counseling.
-He taught psychology for 10 years at the University of Northwestern and counseling for 17 years at Southern Baptist Theological Seminary.… Read more
+He taught psychology for 10 years at University of Northwestern and counseling for 17 years at Southern Baptist Theological Seminary.
+In… Read more

 Jelena Sivulka was born and raised in Serbia, where she got her master’s degree in psychology and in theology.
 She became a Christian 25 years ago and a few years later got involved in ministry with her husband Greg, planting churches, distributing humanitarian aid, and partnering with Joni and… Read more

 Paul speaks of the body as a living sacrifice that is “holy” (Romans 12:1).
 Yet, the Imago Dei has often been conceptualized in terms that marginalize the body, potentially limiting our earthly experience of union with Christ.
 In this session, we will discuss some historical and philosophical issues that may prevent us from taking Paul’s logic to heart.
 How does understanding this shape how we love and counsel others?